tesla-android/tesla-android.github.io/install-guide.md

 ## Install guide (2022.38.1)

 Version 2022.38.1 is the first release that does not require a secondary Raspberry Pi board running Linux.
-Given that mostof the software has been either migrated or rewritten from scratch it might take a few builds to improve performance and remove new bugs.
+Given that most of the software has been either migrated or rewritten from scratch it might take a few builds to improve performance and remove new bugs.
 Consider trying 2022.27.1 if you are looking for the most consistent performance.

 #### Upgrade from 2022.27.1